- This post contains affiliate links. Read more here.

 Best for Bathrooms: CatGenie A.I.
 Automatic Cat Box

 If you’re tired of buying expensive cat litter and lugging it in and out of the house, this WiFi-equipped automatic litter box might be the one for you.
-It’s up in the price range of the Litter-Robots but has completely different characteristics.
+It’s in the price range of the Litter-Robots but has completely different characteristics.
 Instead of traditional disposable litters, CatGenie self-cleaning litter boxes employ washable granules (included).

 To set up one of the units, you connect the CatGenie supply hose (8 feet long) to the cold water line in your bathroom or laundry and then put its waste tube (10 feet long) into a nearby toilet or drain.
 Like all automatic litter boxes, this one also needs to be plugged into a power outlet.
 In most cases, the setup can be done by a homeowner—no plumber needed.

 Cats adapt quickly to the washable granules that feel pretty much like their familiar litter.
 After your cat has used the granules and stepped out of the box, the CatGenie rinses them with water and a cat-safe sanitizing solution.
 Liquids and solids rinsed from the granules are flushed to the nearby drain or toilet.
-(You will then have to flush the toilet.)
+You will then have to flush the toilet.

 After the wash cycle, the CatGenie heats and dries the granules so they are ready for your cat’s next visit.
 Once you connect the CatGenie to your house WiFi system, you can use the app to monitor litter box usage.